 Brush fires impact rush-hour commute on I-695 in Essex area

-BALTIMORE - Brush fires in Baltimore County are impacting rush-hour commutes on I-695.
+BALTIMORE -- Brush fires in Baltimore County impacted rush-hour commutes along I-695 on Wednesday.

-Fire crews said two brush fires covered 8 to 10 acres along the Amtrak and CSX train tracks.
+Fire crews said two brush fires burned 8 to 10 acres along the Amtrak and CSX train tracks.

+"The smoke was filling my backyard, so I was a little concerned how close it was going to get to my house," Baltimore County resident Tyler Rivers said.

+Rivers had his windows open to enjoy the good weather.
+He decided to walk outside after smelling smoke.
+That's when he noticed a bunch of police officers and fire engines.

-While the fire was contained, fire crews are working several "hotspots" in the area.
+While the fire was contained, fire crews worked several "hotspots" in the area.

 for more features.